Rebecca Rona-Tuttle is Director of Communications.

 Rebecca is a social, environmental and political activist.

 Rebecca is chair of the Culver City Equity and Human Relations Advisory Committee.
-She also is a member of the Black Journalists Association of Southern California, the Clean Break Committee of the Angeles Chapter of the Sierra Club, Culver City Community Coalition, and the board of the Southern California chapter, Americans for Democratic Action.
+She also is a member of the National Association of Black Journalists–Los Angeles, the Clean Break Committee of the Angeles Chapter of the Sierra Club, Culver City Community Coalition, and a board member of Americans for Democratic Action, Southern California.
 She served for 10 years on the Culver City Dr. Martin Luther King, Jr. Celebration Committee.